 - For product collage posts (think gift guides, or a product roundup without needing original photography) I have my highest dollar amount in the range be the $100 for every 10,000 pageviews.
 I may vary it depending on how much editorial freedom I get or don’t get, turnaround and so on.
 If a brand won’t let me use affiliate links, that changes the number too.
 Take everything and anything into account on how you make your money and how you spend your time.

 - Social Media Posts – These are classified as sponsored posts solely for social media.
-I’ll use this formula as well if I’m adding on additional social media to standard advertorial blog posts.
+I’ll use this formula as well if I’m adding on additional social media to my standard advertorial blog posts which includes one round of social.
 All platforms vary and you should always take into account your engagement levels.
 If your platform has a ton of engagement, think more than 30%, you’ll want to increase your price as that’s more exposure the brand is receiving.
 The same rule applies here of $100 for every 10,000 followers.
 I find this to be the most accurate and easily applies to all social platforms.
 Here’s how I do it.

 - I currently have 22k Instagram followers.
 I’ll typically start an Instagram sponsored post at $200.
 Again other aspects may affect this price.
 Do they want you to take an original photo?
 Does this photo require you to hire a photographer or buy supplies or require additional time (attend an event or a store to shoot at).